Computer Information Systems Major

 Information systems (IS) is the study of the application of computer technology in organizations.
 It is founded on two major reference disciplines, computer science and management.
 Unlike computer science students, IS undergraduates must complete some accounting and finance coursework.
 IS involves no coursework in engineering or scientific computing, and the mathematics courses are practical and applied.
 Traditionally, IS undergraduate curriculum focuses on managing information systems (the business side of IS); APU’s CIS program emphasizes the application of computer technology to information systems.

-To be successful in this major, knowledge of operating systems, word processing, spreadsheets, and database applications is recommended.
+To be successful in this major, knowledge of operating systems, computer networks, and database applications is recommended.

-The CIS program also offers internship opportunities to prepare students for careers in the field following graduation.
-The program connects students with internships at several local, national, and international businesses and organizations.
-These organizations regularly return to APU seeking students for internships and employment.
+The CIS program also offers internship opportunities to prepare students for careers following graduation.
+Students connect with internships at several local, national, and international businesses and organizations, and these organizations regularly return to APU seeking students for internships and employment.
 Employment opportunities in the areas of system networking, database management, telecommunication, and web programming are in abundance.

 |Computer Information System Courses|